-Comprised of six residence halls and the Tercero Services Center and located on the southwest side of the central campus, the Tercero residence hall area is perhaps the most centrally located housing area on campus.
-Tercero is home to about 1200 students each academic year.
+Comprised of twelve residence halls and the Tercero Services Center and located on the southwest side of the central campus, the Tercero residence hall area is perhaps the most centrally located housing area on campus.
+Tercero is home to about 2400 students each academic year.

-Trudy's is Tercero Area's convenience store.
+Trudy's is the Tercero area's convenience store.
 Residents can purchase drinks, snacks and more at Trudy's throughout the day and evening, and relax on the outdoor patio.

-Services in Tercero are provided in the Tercero Services Center.
+Services in Tercero are provided at the Tercero Services Center.
 The Area Service Desk is located on the first floor of the center, directly across from the area mailboxes.
-The Computer Center and Academic Advising Center are both located next to the Area Service Desk.
+The Academic Advising Center is located next to the Area Service Desk, and the Computer Center is located just down the hallway.
 A games/recreation room, multiple lounges, and lots of study space are also available in the center.

 Cannot decide which housing area is best?
 Remember that all housing areas are equitable and complete with everything a resident needs for growth and success.
 Then review the following list to see which features help differentiate Tercero from the other housing areas.